-- 4. Derive the iSCSI device partition universal unique identifier (UUID) by typing the following command: blkid /dev/<partition> - 5.
-Edit the /etc/fstab file to update the existing /store file system mount point to /store_old.
+4. Derive the iSCSI device partition universal unique identifier (UUID) by typing the following command:

+5. Edit the /etc/fstab file to update the existing /store file system mount point to /store\old.

-- 6. Make a new mount point for the /store file system by adding the following text to the /etc/fstab file: - If the file system is XFS, add the following text:
+- 6. Make a new mount point for the /store file system by adding the following text to the /etc/fstab - If the file system is XFS, add the following text:

 '''

-UUID=<uuid> /store xfs inode64,logbsize=256k,noatime,noauto,nobarrier 0 0
+UUID=<uuid> /store xfs inode64,logbsize=256k,noatime,noauto,netdev 0 0

 '''